SebiErnst/macos-python-setup/README.md

 ./setup-conda-env.sh [FORMULA_NAME] [ENVIRONMENT_NAME]
 ```

-If `FORMULA_NAME` is supplied, the script will look for `FORMULA_NAME.txt` and use that to set up the formula.
-Otherwise, `packages.txt` will be used to create a basic Python setup, and the environment will be called `python`.
+If `FORMULA_NAME` is supplied, the script will look for `FORMULA_NAME.yml` and use that to set up the formula.
+Otherwise, `python.yml` will be used to create a basic Python setup, and the environment will be called `python`.

 If  `ENVIRONMENT_NAME` is supplied, it will be used as the environment name.
 Otherwise, `FORMULA_NAME` will be used.